thelaith/satire-empire/docs/README.md

 ## **📋 Getting Started**

 ### **For Developers**
-1. Review the [Technical Specification](technical-specification.md) for architecture details
+1. Start with the [Technical Architecture Guide](technical.md) - your complete technical reference covering tech stack, system architecture, project structure, and development workflow
-2. Check the [Development Roadmap](development-roadmap.md) for current priorities
+2. Check the [Development Roadmap](roadmap.md) for current priorities and phases
-3. Familiarize yourself with the [Multiplayer Specification](multiplayer-specification.md) for real-time features
+3. Familiarize yourself with the [Multiplayer Specification](multiplayer.md) for real-time features
-4. Study the [Gameplay Specification](gameplay-specification.md) for core mechanics
+4. Study the [Gameplay Specification](gameplay.md) for core game mechanics
+5. Reference the [Code Examples](examples.md) for implementation patterns and samples

 ### **For Designers**
-1. Study the [Asset Specification](asset-specification.md) for design system details
+1. Study the [Asset Specification](assets.md) for design system details
-2. Review the [Game Vision](game-vision.md) for design principles
+2. Review the [Game Vision](vision.md) for design principles
 3. Understand the Neobrutalism aesthetic requirements
-4. Reference the [Gameplay Specification](gameplay-specification.md) for UI requirements
+4. Reference the [Gameplay Specification](gameplay.md) for UI requirements

 ### **For Stakeholders**
-1. Start with the [Game Vision](game-vision.md) for high-level understanding
+1. Start with the [Game Vision](vision.md) for high-level understanding
-2. Review the [Development Roadmap](development-roadmap.md) for timeline and milestones
+2. Review the [Development Roadmap](roadmap.md) for timeline and milestones
 3. Check success metrics and risk mitigation strategies
-4. Explore the [Gameplay Specification](gameplay-specification.md) for feature scope
+4. Explore the [Gameplay Specification](gameplay.md) for feature scope

 ## **🔗 Key Resources**